MicrosoftDocs/azure-devops-docs/docs/work/customize/reference/error/tf31003-user-account-no-permission-connect-tfs.md

 [!INCLUDE [temp](../../../_shared/dev15-version-header.md)]

-You might receive this error when you try to connect to VSTS (VSTS) or an on-premises Team Foundation Server (TFS).
+You might receive this error when you try to connect to Visual Studio Team Services (VSTS) or an on-premises Team Foundation Server (TFS).

 |Problem|Resolution|
 |-------------|----------------|